tsweeney256/interleave_playlist/docs/input/scope/scope-hierarchy.md

 * Meanwhile, in `/my/location/bar`, the global whitelist of `.mkv` and `.mp4` are inherited.
 * Additionally, files that match the group expression `cool show` in that location also inherit the global whitelist of `.mkv` and `.mp4`.
+* Finally, files in `/my/location/baz` override the whitelist to disable it wtih the empty string

 Assuming we had the following files, this is how they would get filtered based on these scoping rules.